Robert Fortune: Life

 In subsequent journeys, he visited Formosa (Taiwan) and Japan, and described the culture of the silkworm and the manufacture of rice.
 He introduced many trees, shrubs, and flowers to the West, including the cumquat, a climbing double yellow rose ('Fortune's Double Yellow' (syn.
 Gold of Ophir) which proved a failure in England's climate), and many varieties of tree peonies, azaleas and chrysanthemums.

+He imported Japanese chestnuts into the United States, which led to the introduction of chestnut blight to the country 24 years after his death.

 A climbing white rose that he brought back from China in 1850, believed to be a natural cross between Rosa laevigata and R. banksiae, was dubbed R. fortuniana (syn.
 R. fortuneana) in his honour.
 This rose, too, proved a failure in England, preferring warmer climates.
 Today, both of these roses are still widely grown by antique rose fanciers in mild winter regions.
 Rosa fortuniana also serves as a valuable rootstock in Australia and the southern regions of the United States.

 He related his travels in a series of books.

-He died in London in 1880, and is buried in Brompton Cemetery.
+He died in London on 13 April 1880, and is buried in Brompton Cemetery.